What is the Data Dictionary? It's Real Estate's "Rosetta Stone"

 - Serve as a non-RETS guideline for a national standard for the fields and look-ups (enumerations) in the MLS.

-The Dictionary is broken down into the following tabs.
+The Data Dictionary is broken down into the following tabs.
 Please review the following details and information on use of the dictionary.

 - Meta-Definitions: This page should be reviewed first.
 It contains the definitions about the fields used in the RESO Dictionary to define the fields and look-ups.